dfelinto/blender-manual/manual/grease_pencil/properties/layers.rst

    If empty, the layer will be included in all View Layers.
    This is useful to separate drawings parts for :doc:`compositing </compositing/introduction>`.

+Disable Masks in Render
+  If checked no masks on the layer are included in the view layer render.

 Display
 =======